David Prutton: Swindon Town

 On 5 July 2010, he signed for Swindon Town on a two-year deal, joining up with former Leeds teammates David Lucas and Jonathan Douglas.
 He scored his first goal for the club in a 1–1 draw with Brentford on 21 August 2010.
 On 26 March Prutton scored his third goal for the robins, netting away to longtime leaders Brighton.
 He left Swindon in 2011 to play for Football League One team Sheffield Wednesday on a free transfer after Swindon were relegated to Football League Two.

 Sheffield Wednesday

 On 24 May 2011, Prutton signed for Sheffield Wednesday on a two-year deal.

 He made his debut for the Owls in their first game of the 2011–12 campaign, against Rochdale at Hillsborough.
 He scored his first goal for the club in that game, a sensational volley from the edge of the 18-yard box in the 72nd minute.

 On 27 March 2014, Prutton joined League One side Coventry City on loan until the end of the 2013–14 season, following which his career ended.

+Media

+Prutton has become synonymous with the English Football League thanks to his roles as a presenter and pundit.

+He fronts Sky Sports' coverage of live matches and has also made weekly EFL Championship predictions for the company's website.

+A keen motorcyclist, Prutton also became co-host of a new motorbike podcast called Full Chat in April 2024.
+Teaming up with former professional athlete Iwan Thomas, the pair discuss all things two wheels and welcome a host of celebrity guests on the show.